shetkarneeraj/Assignment-2-DE/README.md

 - Set `--iterations` to a positive integer to stop after a fixed number of cycles (useful for testing).
 - Pass `--disable-cache` to force a fresh API pull even when cached data is available.
 - The script enforces a 60 second pause between iterations and emits MQTT messages with a 0.1 second gap exactly as required.
+- **Task 3**: Only records with both power AND emissions are published as combined messages to MQTT, ensuring ordered data stream in event time order.

 Consolidated CSV files are stored under `cache/` in the format `YYYY-MM-DD_YYYY-MM-DD_consolidated.csv`.
 Reuse these for downstream analysis to avoid redundant API calls.